openstack-archive/os-log-merger/README.rst

 ~~~~~~~~~~~

 In many cases we'll have a common base directory where log reside and they'll
 probably share the .log extension.
-So for the shake of brevity os-log-merger
+So for the sake of brevity os-log-merger
 allows setting the base directory and postfix for all files with the `-b` and
 `-p` option (`--log-base` and `--log-postfix` long options).